alambrecht/EncryptionHelper/readme.md

 A group of methods to assist with encryption

-Add the folowing line to the App.config or web.config app settings for the salt
+Add the following line to the App.config or web.config app settings for the salt

 ```
 <add key="Salt" value="SALT VALUE HERE" />